Allocations and Operations

 Evidence-Based

-Some ESSA programs require LEAs to spend on activities that are supported by evidence, are demonstrated to be effective or that are consistent with a formal needs assessment.
-Even where this is not required, U.S. Department of Education grant spending has the most impact when LEAs spend federal funds on effective activities designed to meet program goals.
-To do this, LEAs are encouraged to:
+Some Elementary and Secondary Education Act (ESEA) programs require districts to spend on activities that are supported by evidence, are demonstrated to be effective or that are consistent with a formal needs assessment.
+Even where this is not required, U.S. Department of Education grant spending has the most impact when districts spend federal funds on effective activities designed to meet program goals.
+To do this, districts are encouraged to:

-• Prioritize those activities when deciding what costs to support with ESSA funds (unless those activities are being paid for by other funding sources).
+- Prioritize those activities when deciding what costs to support with ESEA funds (unless those activities are being paid for by other funding sources).

 Allocations